ash0080/gun.doc.cn/tmp.md

 We're going to build a P2P dApp!
-This tutorial assumes you have moderate web development experience, and walk you through each step.
+This tutorial assumes you have moderate web development experience, and will walk you through each step.
 Let's start with some basic HTML:

 ```html
 ::: {codepen: 'link', tab1: 'codemirror'} :::